-Embroider Photos for a Mother's Day Gift
+How to Embroider Photos for a Heartfelt Mother's Day Gift

 If you're searching for the perfect Mother's Day gift idea, we've got you covered!
-Everybody wants to find the perfect gift for mom—something that she'll love, treasure, and actually want to display.
+Everybody wants to find the perfect gift for mom—something that she'll love, treasure, and want to display.
 This year, skip the usual ideas and create something personal and charming with these embroidered photographs!
-They're simple to make and full of a whimsical joy that is so contagious.Continue to 2 of 9 below.
+They're simple to make and full of a whimsical joy that is so contagious.

 - Printed family photos

-- Embroidery Thread
+- Embroidery thread

 Start by lightly sketching your images on each photo.
-Consider the scale of the images that you're drawing and don't let them overwhelm the photograph, but don't let them get so small that the embroidery thread will look messy.Continue to 4 of 9 below.
+Consider the scale of the images that you're drawing and don't let them overwhelm the photograph, but don't let them get so small that the embroidery thread will look messy.

 Use the tip of your embroidery needle to poke guide holes along the lines of your drawing.
-These holes should be approximately 1/8 inch apart, to help "trace" the lines of your drawing with your embroidery thread.Continue to 5 of 9 below.
+These holes should be approximately 1/8-inch apart, to help "trace" the lines of your drawing with your embroidery thread.

-Prepare your embroidery thread.
-Standard embroidery thread comes with six thin strands interwoven; split this in half and separate three strands out.
-Cut a length of about 3 feet.
-Thread the three strands through your embroidery needle, pull the ends so that they're even, and knot them off so that there is a thick knot at the end.Continue to 6 of 9 below.
+Prepare your embroidery thread, otherwise known as floss.
+Standard embroidery floss comes in a hank that's made from 6-ply strands; split this in half to separate three strands.
+Cut a length of about 3-feet.
+Thread the strands through your embroidery needle, pulling the ends so that they're even, and make a thick knot at the end.

-Begin embroidering.
 Start by inserting your needle through the endmost hole in your design, coming up from the back and through to the front.
 Then find the next hole and insert it from the front to the back.
-You can see this technique on the dotted line trailing behind our paper airplane in this photo.Continue to 7 of 9 below.
+You can see this technique on the dotted line trailing behind the paper airplane in this photo.

 Most of your designs will be outlined with a backstitch.
-We used this technique on the paper airplane on this design.
+This technique was used on the paper airplane on this design.
 Start by creating your first stitch as described above.
 Then, skip a hole and come up from the back of the photograph into the next hole.
 Once your thread is in the front of the photograph again, insert it through the hole you skipped, creating a backstitch.
-Continue in the same manner (skip a hole, come up through the back, insert through the skipped hole) until your entire design is outlined.Continue to 8 of 9 below.
+Continue in the same manner (skip a hole, come up through the back, insert through the skipped hole) until your entire design is outlined.

-Once your design is outlined, tie off the thread at the back of your photograph and trim the extra.Continue to 9 of 9 below.
+Once your design is outlined, tie off the thread at the back of your photograph and trim the extra.